zellygao/CS.11.03-Quiz.3.1/README.md

 fizzBuzz(16);	// Returns “unlucky”

 3. Inside the Main class, complete the method frontBack.
-This method will take a String as an argument and return a String that has the first two characters of the original string passed added to the front and to the end of the original string.
+This method will take a String as an argument and return a String that has the first two characters of the original String passed added to the front and to the end of the original string.
 If the argument is less than two characters in length, return the argument.

 frontBack(“hello”);	// Returns “hehellohe”